-Towson Millionaire Kevin Merrill Sentenced 22 Years In Federal Prison For $550M Ponzi Scheme
+Kevin Merrill Sentenced 22 Years For $550M Ponzi Scheme

 The 54-year-old was arrested back in September 2018.
 Since then, the feds have seized 25 cars, a boat, insurance policies, cards, jewelry and hundreds of thousands in cash.

+Kevin Merrill is facing up to 40 years in prison.
+Prosecutors asked for 32.
+Defense counsel asked for 10, but the judge weighed a number of factors and the sentence came down to 22 years and payment to the victims.

+“That word confidence, that’s the root of conman or conartist,” Hur said.
+“That’s what he was.
+He conned many innocent victims out of hard-earned cash.”

-30-year-old Amanda Merrill, his wife, pled guilty to trying to conceal property after Kevin was arrested.
+30-year-old Amanda Merrill, his wife, pled guilty to trying to conceal property after Kevin Merrill was arrested.

 You must log in to post a comment.